 1. Regulates Menstrual Cycles

 Coriander is a herb with many healing properties.
-It can used as a natural remedy to regulate menstrual cycles.
-Coriander seeds contain many beneficial acids like linoleic acid, ascorbic acid, steric acid and palmitic acid that help in the regulation of the endocrine glands.
-The seeds can be soaked in water overnight and consumed the following day to regulate menstrual cycles and relieve related period pains.
+It can be used as a natural remedy to regulate menstrual cycles.
+Coriander juice contains many beneficial acids like linoleic acid, ascorbic acid, steric acid, and palmitic acid that help in the regulation of the endocrine glands.
+Drink a glass of coriander juice every day to regulate menstrual cycles and relieve related period pains.

 2. Controls Blood Sugar